What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 Here are some of the real-world applications of encryption:

-• Online Banking: When a user logs in to their bank’s website to access the account, their personal or financial information remains encrypted using SSL/TLS encryption.
-It assures their login credentials & transactions are secure and hackers cannot intercepted it.
+• Online Banking: When a user logs in to their bank’s website to access their account, their personal or financial information remains encrypted using SSL/TLS encryption.
+It assures their login credentials & transactions are secure, and hackers cannot intercept them.

 There are two types of encryption: symmetric encryption and asymmetric encryption.
-Let’s see both in details.
+Let’s see both in detail:

 Symmetric Encryption: